LTER-LIFE/FDFDT-Manual/docs/05-storage.md

 # (PART\*) b.
 Storage {.unnumbered}

 # Storing your data
-Data is often stored locally on personal computers or external hard drives which makes the data unavailable to others and increases the risk of data loss.
+Data is often stored locally on personal computers or external hard drives which makes the data unavailable to others and increases the risk of data loss [@Tenopir_2020].
 These drawbacks can be overcome by [mobilising](#mobilisation) your data to an online repository.

 ## Which data to store?